octo-technology/OpenTezos/docs/explorer/introduction.md

 visibility into the current and past state of their contracts who run on internal testnets and on mainnet.

-Then there's bakers and staking services who need reliable data about delegation and earnings history for calculating correct payouts and also reliably planning their bond pools and operations.
+Then there are bakers and staking services who need reliable data about delegation and earnings history for calculating correct payouts and also reliably planning their bond pools and operations.

-Then there's less technical user groups like auditors and regulators with strict requirements on data quality and the need to access a trusted copy of the full on-chain history in a format that's easy to digest for their spreadsheets and compliance tools.
+Finally, there are less technical user groups like auditors and regulators with strict requirements on data quality and the need to access a trusted copy of the full on-chain history in a format that's easy to digest for their spreadsheets and compliance tools.